 The journey that Fliptrix has embarked was never expected but one he always believed in; a journey that has taken him to every corner of the globe as a performer, seen him clash horns with a near-endless list of like-minded producers and lyricists, but moreover, launch and champion the careers of countless artists who have shared in the HF movement from the very beginning and will to the end.

 If things were going well as a solo artist, then things began to go great when Fliptrix teamed up with fellow HF artists Leaf Dog, Verb T and BVA to form The Four Owls.
 Their debut LP ’Nature’s Greatest Mystery’ captured the imagination of the tight-knit UK scene, but also catapulted their unique brand of boisterous boom bap across Europe and beyond.

 There is no question that ‘Nature’s Greatest Mystery’ was a defining release, and yet, their second outing ‘Natural Order’ (including the DJ Premier produced hit single ‘Think Twice’) flew straight to #1 in the iTunes chart cementing the legacy of the group within the annals of rap history.
 With an Australian headline tour but weeks away, it’s safe to say that their unique blend of masked mystery and timeless boom bap has captured the hearts of minds of thousands of hip hop heads the world over.

 The most rewarding thing for Fliptrix is the way he feels the energy of music two-fold thanks to establishing High Focus back in 2010.
-Nominated for best small label at the 2015 AIM awards, HFTV has clocked over 61,000,000 views and counting on the High Focus YouTube channel and with 50 releases under his belt, the world of music has developed into a place where expression no longer dictates everything.
+Nominated for best small label at the 2015 AIM awards, HFTV has clocked over 220,000,000 views and counting on YouTube, and with countless releases under his belt, the world of music has developed into a place where expression no longer dictates everything.
 Most significantly perhaps, Zander has steered and grown HF with no financial backing, with no help from business mentors or major label umbrellas.
 It’s simply a result of hard word, belief and dedication.